stilldavid/userland-book/literary_environment/index.md

 strict historical terms they're right, or at least a certain kind of right, but for the purposes of my cultural agenda I'm going to ignore them right now.

-{cut to actual terminal blinkety blinking on the projector}
+{cut to actual terminal blinkety blinking}

 This is what's called a shell.
 There are many different shells, but they pretty much all operate on the same idea:  You navigate a filesystem and run